 Our Winning Model is..

 The best Rinnai Model is the Rinnai RUC98iN Ultra Series Natural Gas, which works with natural gas homes and systems.
-Designed to work with PVC vents, you can also use this water heater with the concentric vents your home already has.
-This model is smaller in size than other Rinnai heaters and comes with everything needed for installation and connecting to your vents.
+Designed to work with PVC vents, you can also use this model with the concentric vents your home already has.
+This model is smaller in size than other Rinnai models and comes with everything needed for installation and connecting to your vents.